lnus/git-apple/README.md

-# Git Apple
+# Git Apple 🍏

 Bad apple, but as a GitHub contributions graph.

+Check it out live [lnus.github.io/git-apple/](lnus.github.io/git-apple/)!

+## How does it work?

 It reads the frame data from the video, using `generate.py` to convert the frames into arrays of `0` or `1`.
 After this, the `script.js` reads these frames and colors the frames accordingly.

-It's pretty cool!

-## Preview

-It's not hosted anywhere at the moment, unfortunately.
+Pretty neat!

+## Disclaimer about the code standard

+The code is a bit hacky since I wrote the code in 4 hours while drinking with a friend.

+But hey, *it works*!